nummacway/gb300/README.md

 Multicore manual in a nutshell:
 * Before you do anything else: [Patch the bootloader](https://vonmillhausen.github.io/sf2000/#bootloader-bug).
 Really!
 Spare yourself the possible trouble with the stock ROM.
 * Put the [7-Zip file](https://github.com/tzubertowski/gb300_multicore/releases)'s content on your existing TF card.
-* For each "core" (emulator, the GB300 is single-core) you want, create a subfolder with its name in `ROMS` and put your ROMs for that core in its subfolder.
+* For each "core" (emulator, the GB300 CPU is single-core) you want, create a subfolder with its name in `ROMS` and put your ROMs for that core in its subfolder.
 Here's a [list of cores](https://docs.google.com/spreadsheets/d/1BDPqLwRcY2cN7tObuyW7RzLw8oGyY9XGLS1D4jLgz2Q/edit#gid=1430267016).
 * Run `make-romlist` found in the root directory of your TF card now.
 It does not actually make a ROM _list_ but creates so-called stubs.
 These are zero-byte `.gba` files passed to the GBA emulator.
 However, the GBA emulator was given a hook that will run multicore if the file is named like these stubs.
   * If you don't want to run the script, you can create the stubs yourself.
 The pattern is `CORENAME;FILENAME.gba`.
 Example: `Zero Wing.MD` is placed in `ROMS\sega` to be launched with the `sega` core.
 Then you need to create `ROMS\sega;Zero Wing.MD.gba`.
 * Many of the emulators added by _multicore_ require one or more BIOS files.
 In the Google Spreadsheet linked above, there is one link to libretro docs per core.
 That linked page will explain what BIOS files you need (the section is missing if an emulator does not use BIOS files).
 BIOS files must be placed in the `bios` folder of your TF card.